How to Install Zsh on Ubuntu

 nano ~/.zshrc

-3. Scroll down to the plugins section of the file and activate the auto-suggestion plugin by adding it to the plugins, as shown below:
+3. Scroll down to the plugins section of the file and activate the auto-suggestion plugin by adding it to the list of plugins, as shown below:

 plugins=(git zsh-autosuggestions)